leodido/maintainers-generator/README.md

         GitHub's default host (may differ for enterprise) (default "github.com") -github-token-path string
         Path to the file containing the GitHub OAuth secret.
-  -hmac string
+  -log-level string
-        Path to the file containing the GitHub HMAC secret. (default "/etc/webhook/hmac") -log-level string
         Log level. (default "info")
   -org string
         The GitHub organization name.
-  -persons-db string
+  -output string
+        The path where to write the output YAML maintainers (default "stdout") -persons-db string
         The path to a JSON file containing handle => name/company mappings (default "data/data.json") -repo string